PaulLin1/bioinformatics-implementations/src/algorithms/smith_waterman/README.md

 ## Overall Implementation Details

 - In my code, the scoring matrix is represented by the letter H, which is the standard variable used.
-- My create_sw_scoring_matrix function specifies sw because needlman_wunsch uses it something similar.
+- My create_sw_scoring_matrix function specifies sw because needlman_wunsch uses something similar.
+For clarity.
-- Everything matrix in row major.
+- Every matrix in row major.

 ---

-## Naive CPU Implementation
+## CPU Implementation

 Basic dynamic programming.
 Not much to talk about.

-### Profiling Info with Perf on CPU
+### CPU Profiling Info with Perf

 Regular Tests: 1.0s

-1000 Genomes Project chromosome subsets (~2–4 GB FASTA files): too large to profile
+Kaggle Dataset:

 NCBI RefSeq full organism collection: too large to profile

 ---

-## Naive CUDA Implementation
+## CUDA Implementation

 The creation of the scoring matrix is parallelized.

-### Profiling Info with Perf on H200
+### H200 Profiling Info with Perf

 Regular Tests: 1.0s

-1000 Genomes Project chromosome subsets (~2–4 GB FASTA files):
+Kaggle Dataset:

-NCBI RefSeq full organism collection:
+NCBI RefSeq full organism collection: too large to profile